 Air fryer side dish recipes

 - Try air frying zucchini sometime, it is amazing!!
+We do make air fryer hushpuppies with fish in general, all the time.

 - Air fryer corn on the cob is a healthy option and the kids always love them.